delegate365/PowerShell/Get-DPermission.md

 ```powershell
 Get-DPermission -Identity 'Scope Admins New York'
 ```
-Get one specific permission policy by name or by ID.
+Get one specific permission policy by name of the policy.

 ## Parameter Description
 ### Parameter -All